Jon Speelman: Career

 In 1989, Speelman beat Kasparov in a televised speed tournament and then went on to win the event.

-On 7 December 1990, Speelman was featured in an experimental interactive BBC2 broadcast called Your Move, which was hosted by Rob Curling and commentated by chess writer William Hartston.
+On 7 December 1990, Speelman was featured in an experimental interactive BBC Two broadcast called Your Move, which was hosted by Rob Curling and commentated by chess writer William Hartston.
 In the groundbreaking one-off episode, Speelman was pitted against the audience, who would use a special telephone line to submit their moves, with the move played by the viewers being decided by a democratic vote.
 Speelman won the match.
 The broadcast went for approximately three hours, about double the time that it had been scheduled for.

 Writing

 He has written a number of books on chess, including several on the endgame, among them Analysing the Endgame (1981), Endgame Preparation (1981) and Batsford Chess Endings (co-author, 1993).

 Among his other books are Best Games 1970-1980 (1982), an analysis of nearly fifty of the best games by top players from that decade, and Jon Speelman's Best Games (1997).
 Today he is primarily a chess journalist and commentator, being the chess correspondent for The Observer and The Independent and sometimes providing commentary for games on the Internet Chess Club.